zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 ## Setup: Express.js with TypeScript (0.5 hours)

-As you already know, there are many ways of setting up a Node.js project with TypeScript.
-We have heard about the pains of setting up a project with TypeScript.
-We have provided a minimal setup to get you started with TypeScript, which is based on the previous sprint's setup.
+There are many ways of setting up a Node.js project with TypeScript.
+There can be some pains of setting up a new project with TypeScript, especially when you want to add Prettier and ESLint.
+We have provided a minimal setup to get you started with TypeScript using `tsx` - a package for running TypeScript in development.
+It is a more modern alternative to `ts-node` and `ts-node-dev`, which are more popular but are a bit slower and have their own quirks.

 **Step 0: Download the starting template.**

 It is provided to you as a starting template for this part.
-You can download it, run `npm i` to install and `npm run dev` to run it.
+You can [download it](https://drive.google.com/file/d/1Nc4Hd992DmK0en3ZuuE2Q3zuYN8f6zKd/view?usp=drive_link), run `npm i` to install and `npm run dev` to run it.

 It has 2 files that we care about in the `src` folder: `app.ts` and `index.ts`.